 Tankless units sell for around double as much as regular storage tanks.
 But, the tankless option can also last 20 years or or more on top of that—double or triple the life of tank-style models.
 This tells you that when connected with continuing reductions in energy use, the total charge is usually more economical for tankless units, even though they have a steeper up-front price.

 While every water heater has to have professional installation, the project is less time consuming and less difficult for tank heaters.
 When shifting to a tankless option, it’s frequently essential to lengthen or shift present piping.
 Furthermore, gas units are required to have an additional vent made.
-For homes that satisfy these guides for tankless water heater installation, the end result is a sleek, wall-mounted unit no bigger than a small suitcase.
+For homes that satisfy these guides for tankless water heater installation, the end result is a sleek, wall-mounted heater no bigger than a small suitcase.
 This offers much-needed space not offered by a bulky tank.

 On the heels of space heating and cooling, water heating is your next pricey utility bill.
 By going tankless, a lot of homeowners save 24 to 34 percent on their water heating budget.
 This comes from the absence of standby heat loss that tank models are known for.
 The less treated water your home wastes, the more you are poised save.